China sends spacecraft to pick up stranded astronauts

 That disrupted the last crew change on the permanently crewed Chinese space station in November.

-Unable to fly home in Shenzhou-20, the three astronauts who had arrived in April for their six-month stay were forced to use Shenzhou-21 to return to Earth.
+Unable to fly home in Shenzhou-20, the three taikonauts – as Chinese astronauts are known – who had arrived in April for their six-month stay were forced to use Shenzhou-21 to return to Earth.

 That left the three astronauts currently on board Tiangong without a flightworthy vessel that could return them home in the event of an emergency.